paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-005-library-of-congress.md

 <a id="section-182b"></a>
 ## § 182b.
-Revolving fund for gift shop, decimal classification, photo duplication, and related services
+Revolving fund for sales shop and other services
 **(a) Establishment** There is hereby established in the Treasury a revolving fund for the following programs and activities of the Librarian:

 (1) Decimal classification development.